 Once I realized that rhubarb comes into season for only a short window, that’s April to June.
 I quickly ran to the only place I thought for sure I could get my hands on some, Whole Foods.
 Thankfully, I was not disappointed.

 It didn’t help that the label was missing on the rhubarb stand.
 But red celery?
 Is that even a thing?
 My son later confirmed it was.
-Yup, this girl is still in need of learning lots.
+Yup, this girl is still in need of learning a lot.

 Low Carb Strawberry Rhubarb Scones

-I decided on keto strawberry rhubarb scones because I knew the rich flavor of my basic low carb scone recipe would be a perfect fit for these two flavors.
+I decided on a rhubarb scones recipe because I knew the rich flavor of my basic low-carb scone recipe would be a perfect fit for these two flavors.
 I also added a drizzle of vanilla icing to further enhance them.
 All I can say is yum, yum, yum.

 The good thing is that you can also make these scones using frozen rhubarb if you’re hankering for some rhubarb but the small seasonal window has come to a close.